autowarefoundation/AWSIM-Labs/docs/Components/ScenarioSimulation/PreparingTheConnectionBetweenAWSIMAndScenarioSimulator/index.md

 AWSIM Labs currently supports the following asset key values.

 The list can be extended if required.
-Appropriate values should be added to asst key list in the `ScenarioSimulatorConnector` component and the vehicle parameters in scenario simulator should match them.
+Appropriate values should be added to asset key list in the `ScenarioSimulatorConnector` component and the vehicle parameters in scenario simulator should match them.

 #### Ego Vehicle Entity (with sensor)
 | model3d       | boundingbox size (m)                                  | wheel base(m) | front tread(m) | rear tread(m) | tier diameter(m) | max steer(deg) |